 Many times, a company will become a customer of RateLinx because there is a tactical problem they can’t solve.
 For example, one of our customers was having an issue paying their carriers on time.
 To the customer, it appeared that they had hundreds of problems that were preventing them from paying freight bills.
-Sometimes, the dollar amount on the invoice for a given carrier would match their contracted rate and other times it would not.
+Sometimes, the dollar amount on the invoice for a given carrier would match their contracted rate and other times not.
 Sometimes they would get invoices from a carrier and their system didn’t have a rate for the carrier.
 With all these seemingly unrelated variables, they didn’t know where to begin to solve the problems.

 Define the Problem Correctly, then Solve

 To find the correct solution, you must first define the problem correctly.
 We wrote about the consequences of solving the wrong problem here.
 Through analytics, we found three problems to address:

 - Miles calculated incorrectly by the carrier,

 - Tender passed to the carrier was incomplete, and

 - Out-of-date addresses used by both the carrier and shipper.

 Once we understood the root cause of the problems, we developed and deployed strategies to solve them.